JasonLin0704/IDWCH2.0/README.md

 In our demonstration, we obtained a zip file from NYCU E3 platform, specifically from the Data Structure course.
 The task at hand involves correcting an assignment where participants are required to submit their C/C++ files.
 The objective is to read input from a file named `input.txt` within the same directory and generate the output into a file named `answer.txt`, also located in the same directory.

 To initiate the correction process, we execute the Corrector/start.sh script.
 This script creates temporary folders to store code, followed by the execution of Corrector/correct.sh in a new terminal.
 This script takes `Testcase/input{i}.txt` as `input.txt` and compares the resulting output with `Testcase/answer{i}.txt`.
 Ultimately, this process yields a score for each student.
-Ultimately, this process yields a score for each student.

-Upon completion, we proceed to select our desired column 'G', identify the specific row corresponding to the student ID, and input the obtained score.
+Upon completion, we select our desired column 'G', identify the specific row corresponding to the student ID, and input the obtained score.
 This concludes the correction process.

 # Q&A
 Q: Why does my `driver.find_element()` always go wrong?\